FAQs regarding prospective student advising

-All applicants (whether choosing to use the OTCAS application system or to submit a paper application) must pay a non-refundable fee (currently $120) to the ISU Graduate school in conjunction with their on-line application process.
+All applicants must pay a non-refundable fee to the ISU Graduate school in conjunction with their on-line application process.

-Applicants choosing to use the OTCAS application must also pay the fees associated with that service.
-Those fees are fully retained by OTCAS.
+Applicants must also pay the fees associated with the OTCAS service which are fully retained by OTCAS.

 Successful applicants will be asked to submit a $300 seat deposit at the time of acceptance.
 That deposit will later be applied to their first semester's tuition.

 If I pay the OTCAS fees for applying, why do I have to pay more to the ISU Graduate School?